nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>hydrate</b></td>
-        <td>Progressively enables partial hydration of already existing DOM structures when mounted.
+        <td>Progressively enables hydration of already existing DOM structures when mounted.
 Make sure the existing DOM structure is based on the same template.
 When something differs from the given template schema, the hydration will stop and silently falls back into the default build strategy.</td>
         <td>false</td>
     </tr>
 </table>